Why banks need to learn from their technology counterparts

 The introduction of Apple Pay has exacerbated the need for banks to improve their current technology architecture.
 Apple Pay is becoming extremely popular among those that have iPhones but there are rivals who offer similar services and technologies. bPay for instance, has used its platform to offer consumers promotional offers based on the purchases they make.
 This platform, which is provided by Barclays, is an ideal illustration of the direction payments are moving towards and confirms the fact that traditional banks are trying to catch up.

-Digital transactions are opening financial services to new markets, giving emerging economies, where it might be difficult to open bank accounts, an economic impetus and offering economic independence to the masses.
+Digital transactions are opening financial services to new markets, giving emerging economies, where it might be difficult to open bank accounts, an economic impetus and offers the opportunity to be economically independent to the masses.
 Digital accounts are allowing individuals to transfer money and make payments with only a mobile phone and a text.
 A particularly useful case is the popularity of mobile banking in Africa, where it is rare to open traditional branch bank accounts.
 Most people in Africa have a mobile phone which has boosted the adoption of mobile banking and shows the usefulness of technology in providing people with an essential service.

 While it is obvious technology businesses have disrupted the banking sector with their offerings, particularly in the realm of payments and money transfers, they still have some way to go to supplant the established giants who have centuries worth of experience.